doherty100/kidzhackphilly/11-games-part-04/README.md

     1. Drag a new *on click* event code block from the *Mouse* tray and place it near the other mouse events on your code space.
     1. Attach a new *set variable* code block inside the new *mouse: on click* event code block and use it to reset "timestampNow" to 0.
     1. Attach a new *set variable* code block to the previous code block and change the variable from "item" to "hourNow".
-    1. Attach a new *arithmetic* code bock from the *Math* tray and attach it to the right of the previous code block.
+    1. Drag a new *arithmetic* code bock from the *Math* tray and attach it to the right of the previous code block.
 Change the arithmetic operator from "add" to "multiply".
     1. Locate the *Clock* part in *Add Parts*.
         ![00-500-400](../images/00-500-400.parts.clock.jpg)
         **figure 00-500-400** *Clock* part from *Add Parts*